vineethkumarv/sv-wiki/Control-Flow.md

 ## Loops

-The loops has a sequence of instructions , it will execute when the instruction is true and execute until the condition of loops will not false .
-When the condition become false , the loops will terminate .
+The loops have a sequence of instructions, it will execute when the instruction is true and execute until the condition of the loops will not false.
+When the condition becomes false, the loops will terminate.
 There are various kinds of loops  -